 Although the word “intelligence” is part of emotional intelligence, the concept isn’t really connected to intelligence as measured by IQ scores.
 Your IQ (intelligence quotient) score is essentially a measure of your brain’s intellectual capacity.
 In theory, the higher your IQ, the more easily you can grasp complex subjects.
 As such, we assume that people such as nuclear physicists, neuroscientists, and mathematicians have much higher IQs than most of us.

 In contrast, emotional intelligence (what some refer to as EQ) involves an assessment of your emotional capacity.
-It describes your awareness of your own emotions and your ability to control and manage them.
-Even more […]
+It describes your awareness of your own emotions and your ability […]